 Around 600 BC, under the Eastern Zhou Dynasty, and for the next two hundred years, there were a lot of new ideas in Chinese religion.
 The first big empires were forming, and philosophers were responding to the idea of bigger nations with bigger religious ideas.

 First, a Chinese philosopher named Lao Tzu (he may be mythical) created the philosophy of Taoism, which became very popular.
 Taoism holds that people should not try to get their way by force, but through compromise and using natural forces in their favor.
 It is partly a philosophy, and partly a religious faith.
 Taoists believe that there is a universal force flowing through all living things, and that respecting that force is essential to a happy life.
+Taoists also didn't think sacrificing animals to the gods was a good idea, and it gradually went out of fashion in China (as well in most of the rest of Asia, Africa, and Europe)

 Not long after Lao Tzu, another Chinese scholar called Confucius created a different philosophical system we call Confucianism, which disagreed with Taoism but also became very popular.
 Confucianism holds that people should do their duty and follow their leaders and the gods faithfully.
 Order is the way to peace.
 If everyone just does what they are told, and what they are supposed to do, there won't be any fighting and nobody will be upset.
+Naturally Confucius supported traditional animal sacrifice, but people gradually stopped doing it anyway.

 There were two other important philosophical schools of this period.
 One was started by Mo Tzu, which suggested that the way to happiness was for everyone to treat all other people as well as they treated their own families.
 The other was Legalism (a kind of Confucianism), which believed that people were all basically bad, and needed to be kept in line by strict laws and harsh punishments in order to create order and peace.
 Legalism was very important in the way the Chin Dynasty worked (about 220 BC).